 These successes are being measured by the lobby’s proverbial yard stick and now that everyone is aware, they’ll have to decide if they want to keep abetting it.

-Posted on May 19, 2014, in Canadian Politics, Ontario Politics and tagged #abpoli, #bcpoli, #cdnpoli, #onpoli #mbpoli, #skpoli, Aboriginal Affairs, abortion, Alberta, anti abortion, ARPA, assimilation, British Columbia, Campaign Life Coalition, Canada, Conservative, CPC, First Nations, Free The Press Canada, freedom of religion, freedom of speech, green energy, Harper government, hate speech, human rights, human rights tribunal, Idle No More, Liberal, lobby, LPC, Manitoba, member of parliament, MP, MP's work for lobby, NDP, Ontario, overton window, parliamentary pro-life caucus, PPLC, pro choice, pro-life caucus, prolife caucus, prostitution, repeal human rights, Saskatchewan, scandal, Supreme Court, Trudeau, TWU, womens rights.
+Posted on May 19, 2014, in Canadian Politics, Ontario Politics and tagged #abpoli, #bcpoli, #cdnpoli, #onpoli #mbpoli, #skpoli, @MsAmyMacPherson, Aboriginal Affairs, abortion, Alberta, Amy MacPherson, Andrew Scheer, anti abortion, anti choice, ARPA, assimilation, British Columbia, Campaign Life Coalition, Canada, Conservative, CPC, First Nations, Free The Press Canada, freedom of religion, freedom of speech, green energy, Harper government, hate speech, human rights, human rights tribunal, Idle No More, Liberal, lobby, LPC, Manitoba, member of parliament, MP, MP's work for lobby, NDP, Ontario, overton window, parliamentary pro-life caucus, PPLC, pro choice, pro-life caucus, prolife caucus, prostitution, repeal human rights, Saskatchewan, scandal, Scheer, Supreme Court, Trudeau, TWU, womens rights.
 Bookmark the permalink.
-11 Comments.
+12 Comments.